junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Castiel takes two steps forward, right in front of Crowley, almost nose to nose growling into his face.
 "You don't understand.
 Soon is not enough, I need it NOW!"

 Crowley eyes him curiously.
 "What's the rush?
-Already the check-mate time upstairs?"
+Already the checkmate time upstairs?"

 Castiel looks away.